KAZAKHSTAN: Nine Sunni Muslims on trial, another awaiting trial

 Article 405, Part 1 punishes "organising the activity of a social or religious association or other organisation after a court decision banning their activity or their liquidation in connection with extremism or terrorism they have carried out" with a fine or up to six years' imprisonment.
 Part 2 punishes participation in such activity with a fine or up to two years' imprisonment.

 Khalym is also on trial under Criminal Code Article 174, Part 1.
-This punishes "incitement of social, national, clan, racial, or religious hatred or antagonism" with imprisonment of two to seven years or restricted freedom for the same period.
+This punishes "incitement of social, national, clan, racial, or religious discord" with imprisonment of two to seven years or restricted freedom for the same period.

 The men were arrested in September 2015 and ordered held in pre-trial imprisonment at the KNB secret police Investigation Prison in Astana.